niloy2019/flipkart/README.md

 # flipkart

+## Author Name :
+   Niloy Chakraborty

+## Application Name :
+  flipkart

+## Objective :
+  To Make an E-coemmerce Web-Application.

-### Description :
+## Description :
    This is an E-comerce Web-Application like flipkart ,where User can do shopping after logiing in .
    User can browse  the Product, search the produc,add to cart, and place the order and can see his all orders .

-### Technology Used :
+## Technology Used :
   HTML, CSS, Javascript, Bootstrap, Jsp, Servelts ,JSTL ,Hibernate ,JDBC ,MySQL

-### Step by Step Explanaion :
+## Step by Step Explanaion :

               -->Here,User first have to sign up themself .